Zoro (drummer): Author

+In 2024, he published his memoir, Maria's Scarf: A Memoir of a Mother's Love, a Son's Perseverance, and Dreaming Big, about the enduring influence of his mother, a struggling actress, immigrant, and single parent.

 Christian Faith

 In addition to his work in music, Zoro is a Christian Motivational speaker appearing at festivals and churches around the world.
-He has featured on Christian television, including the 700 Club, Daystar Celebration, Jc-TV, The Joni Show, MorningStar Ministries, among other broadcasts.
+He has been featured on Christian television, including the 700 Club, Daystar Celebration, Jc-TV, The Joni Show, MorningStar Ministries, among other broadcasts.

 Ministry and Motivational Speaking and Teaching

 Now working out of Nashville, TN, Zoro is increasingly focused on his Ministry and motivational speaking work for groups like Big Brothers Big Sisters and Compassion International.

 Zoro is currently a percussion instructor at Belmont University in Nashville.
 He is also a pastor at Bayside Church Adventure Campus in Roseville, CA.

 Gear and Equipment

 Zoro is endorsed by DW Drums, Evans, Latin Percussion among other manufacturers.
 His most recent set of note was played during his 2004 engagement with Lenny Kravitz, drumming on the "Baptism" tour.